factory-life/successful-olive/content/pages/index.md

 sections:
   - type: hero_section
     title: IMG Digital
+    subtitle: >-
-    subtitle: We are a SEO and Web Design company based in Cape Town
+      We are a SEO and Web Design company based in Cape Town, South Africa.
+We can produce
     actions:
       - label: Learn More
         url: /features